 Japanese food had yet to make a big impression and in 1981 the Guide still felt the need to point out to its less sophisticated readers that sashimi was raw fish.
 A Japanese establishment in the city, it said, offered “vinegared rice hors d’oevres”.
 Sushi, it appears, was not a generally recognised commodity and most of us still felt squeamish about the idea of eating our seafood uncooked.
 Five years later, sushi had become a craze.
 By the late ‘90s, it was available in every shopping centre food court.

 As the ‘80s began, “Australian” food meant establishments like the Bourke County Beefhouse and the red-blooded Bullboar and Yabbie.
-There were also more than a dozen establishments that described themselves as “country style”, plus the odd buffet, carvery, spit-roast or “English” restaurant.
+There were also more than a dozen establishments that described themselves as “country-style”, plus the odd buffet, carvery, spit-roast or “English” restaurant.
 During the ten years that followed our dining preferences clearly changed, the “meat and potatoes” style was in decline, and several of these categories disappeared altogether.
+It wasn’t until 1996 that “modern Australian” appeared in The Age Good Food Guide – a sign that our local cuisine had truly come of age.